 Jim the lovely bike man told me about two destinations I should visit on my root around Kidlington; the pub down the road and the church.
 I looked at my watch and it appeared to be Beer O'clock, so I ventured to the pub first.

-In the yard there was an old, old one-eyed dog who had hair covering his missing soul window.
+In the garden there was an old, old one-eyed dog who had hair covering his missing soul window.
 His floppy lock was akin to that of a guy called 'Cory' or something from a 90s teen beach drama.
 He was the most blessed creature I've ever laid eyes on.

 On the walk to the church I became quite emotional at the beauty of Kidlington.
 The air seemed to have a hint of sugar in it.
 All the houses were beautiful and ornate, all in different ways.
 Some were the kind of places an evacuee would find a new home, others the kind of bolthole you retire to with your one true love.